-Each of the lifts consists of two Double Bracketi joined by Fishplates, and an Angle Bracket is fastened to the side of each lift to receive the guide Cord 1 The operating cable consists of two Cords of equal length.
-The first of these is tied to the bottom one lift, taken around the 17 Pulley on the Crah Handle and then tied to the bottom of the second lift.
-The second Cord is tied to the roof of the second lift taken over the 1'' loose Pulley at the top of the tower and then tied to the top of the first lift.
+Each of the lifts consists of two Double Brack joined by Fishplates, and an Angle Bracket is faster to the side of each lift to receive the guide Cord The operating cable consists of two Cords of equingth.
+The first of these is tied to the bottom one lift, taken around the 1" Pulley on the Crithade and then tied to the bottom of the other The second Cord is tied to the roof of the second taken over the 1" loose Pulley at the top of the toward then tied to the top of the first lift.